-One of the best things about having a motorhome or caravan holiday at Skelwith Fold is that you have the countryside on your doorstep.
+One of the best things about having a caravan or motorhome holiday at Skelwith Fold is that you have the countryside on your doorstep.
 Beautiful locations such as Ambleside, Hawkshead, Grasmere, Coniston and Grizedale are all within easy reach, meaning that you are spoilt for choice when it comes to exploring.
 But, by far the best way to explore the surrounding area is to do it using a bike.

 17-minute journey (one way)